tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     EVM compatible

         EVM refers to Ethereum Virtual Machine.
 EVM compatible blockchain is a blockchain that runs Ethereum Virtual Machine that can run smart contracts written for Ethereum.
         Having EVM compatibility makes it efficient to bring existing Ethereum projects to alternative L1 and L2 blockchains.
-EVM compatible blockchains started to get popular in 2020, though they exist as far back as 2018 (Tron, RSK).
+        EVM compatible blockchains started to get popular in 2020.
+        A well-known EVM compatible blockchains include Polygon, Avalanche, Binance Smart Chain, Harmony, Telos EVM and Fantom.
         Smart contract programmers do not need to modify their existing Solidity or Vyper code and they can re-deploy contracts on any EVM chain.